openstack/swift/doc/source/overview_container_sharding.rst

 shard (a shard that has shrunk, or been sharded), then anything in the object table is misplaced and needs to be dealt with.
-On other nodes, a quick SQL statement is enough to find out all the objects that are on the wrong side of the pivot range in question.
+On other nodes, a quick SQL statement is enough to find out all the objects that are on the wrong side of the shard range in question.

 A root container that is fully sharded, so in the SHARDED state.
 Has an object holding table.
 Any objects in this table are considered misplaced, and data is